marcjbaron/soccer_scouting/README.md

 2. Create clusters (groups) of players who play with a similar play-style, and identify that play-style in an intuitive way.

 Data was gathered from a football statistics website and various unsupervised learning algorithms were used to create the clusters of players with similar statistical profiles.
-Also created a [Streamlit web application](https://marcjbaron-soccer-scouting-streamlit-app-n4gmux.streamlit.app/) which allows you to search for a specific player within the included leagues to find players who are similar to that given player (for now).
+Also created a [Streamlit web application](https://marcjbaron-soccer-scouting-streamlit-app-n4gmux.streamlit.app/) which allows you to search for a player in the included leagues and find players who are similar to that player.

 The project is similar in scope to [The Athletic's player roles](https://theathletic.com/3473297/2022/08/10/player-roles-the-athletic/), which also used similar techniques.